King Kong (1976 film): Production

-There are two different accounts for how the remake for King Kong came about.
+There are two different accounts of how the remake of King Kong came about.
 In December 1974, Michael Eisner, then an executive for ABC, watched the original film on television and struck on the idea for a remake.
 He pitched the idea to Barry Diller, the chairman and CEO of Paramount Pictures, who then enlisted veteran producer Dino De Laurentiis to work on the project.
-However, De Laurentiis claimed the idea to remake King Kong was solely his own when he saw a Kong poster in his daughter's bedroom as he woke her up every morning.
+However, De Laurentiis claimed the idea to remake King Kong was solely his own when he saw a Kong poster in his daughter Francesca's bedroom as he woke her up every morning.
 When Diller suggested doing a monster film with him, De Laurentiis proposed the idea to remake King Kong.
 Diller and De Laurentiis provisionally agreed that Paramount would pay half of the film's proposed $12 million budget in return for the distribution rights in the United States and Canada if the former could purchase the film rights of the original film.

 De Laurentiis later contacted his friend Thomas F. O'Neil, president of General Tire and RKO-General, who informed him that the film rights were indeed available.
 Later, De Laurentiis and company executive Frederic Sidewater entered formal negotiations with Daniel O'Shea, a semi-retired attorney for RKO-General, who requested a percentage of the film's gross.
 On May 6, 1975, De Laurentiis paid RKO-General $200,000 plus a percentage of the film's gross.
 After finalizing the agreement with Paramount, De Laurentiis and Sidewater began meeting with foreign distributors and set the film's release for Christmas 1976.